intro-graphics-master/a2_s19/README.md

 2. Update the variable NumVertices to match what you changed.

 3. Overwrite the variable vertexColors to have the same list of vec4 values as vertexPositions has.
-This will set all the colors to values that directly come from spatial position.
+This will set all the colors to values that directly come from spatial position values.
 X coordinate will affect red intensity, Y affects green, Z affects blue.

 4. Reload the page.
 You should see this: